-All three types of official MPG are shown (combined, urban and extra-urban) plus 'Real MPG' a figure estimated by Next Green Car to more closely reflects an achievable miles per gallon figure for these petrol vehicles.
+All three types of official MPG are shown (combined, urban and extra-urban) plus 'Real MPG'.
+This last figure is calculated by Next Green Car using a number of data sources - including real-world fuel economy data from Emissions Analytics - to more closely reflect an achievable miles per gallon figure for these petrol vehicles.

-Select another search option to see more listings of cars with good fuel economy, or go to our main green car search to find used cars or filter by more criteria.
+Select another search option to see more listings of cars with good fuel economy, or use the main car search to find used cars or filter by more criteria.